GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 To evaluate the performance of the obtained models, a new dataset #D-full is generated.
 Instead of saving 16 frames long individual #acr("STFT") chunks, we record the features for recordings of several seconds.
 To generate each sample, each active source outputs one recorded sentence from the #librispeech @panayotov_librispeech_2015 dataset.
-#acr("STFT")s of the multi-channel signals received by the microphone array coming from each source are saved independently.
+#acr("STFT")s of the multi-channel signals received by the microphone array from each source are saved independently.
 Disposing of features corresponding to several seconds of simulation allows for performing #acr("SSL") on context windows of varying lengths.

 #include "figures/sequence_processing/fig.typ"